Versatile Recompression-Aware Perceptual Image Super-Resolution: Implementation Details

 \subsection{Traditional Codec Details}

 We compile \texttt{x264} (H.264), \texttt{x265} (H.265), and \texttt{vvenc} (VVC H.266) as shared libraries (\texttt{.so}) and invoke their C APIs from Python.
-Each RGB image is converted to YUV\,4:2:0, encoded and decoded by the same library, and the reconstruction is fed back as the reference for the next input.
-This ensures full bit‑exact consistency with the official binaries while allowing in‑process gradient‑free calls.
+Each RGB image is converted to YUV 4:2:0, encoded and decoded by the same library, and the decoded reconstruction is used as the final codec output.

 \begin{itemize} \item \textbf{H.264 / x264} Based on the official x264\footnote{\url{https://code.videolan.org/videolan/x264/}} encoder in constant-quantization (CQP) mode, using fixed QP values to control the bitrate. \item \textbf{H.265 / x265} Based on the official x265\footnote{\url{https://bitbucket.org/multicoreware/x265_git/src/master/}} implementation with similar settings. \item \textbf{H.266 / VVC (vvenc)} Using the vvenc encoder\footnote{\url{https://github.com/fraunhoferhhi/vvenc}}. \end{itemize}